DiemNewsAndTalks/Diem-News-And-Talks/README.md

 # Diem-News-And-Talks

-*DNATS abbreviated for "Libra News And Talks" to be the project's native acronym for verbal context shortening and conversational benefits.*
+*DNATS abbreviated for "Diem News And Talks" to be the project's native acronym for verbal context shortening and conversational benefits.*

 ## Diem News And Talks (LNATS)

-###### - A decentralised social news platform that provides the service of informing the financial industry on the insights, market behaviour and latest updates towards the movement of the Libra Blockchain, Central Bank Digital Currencies and Stable Crypto Tokens.
+###### - A decentralised social news platform that provides the service of informing the financial industry on the insights, market behaviour and latest updates towards the movement of the Diem Blockchain, Central Bank Digital Currencies and Stable Crypto Tokens.

 To engage with the platform, please see: